Guided Mount Rainier Climb - Emmons Route

 Alternatives to climbing Mt.
 Rainier

 Guided climbs of Mt.
 Rainier are regulated by the National Park Service and tend to fill very quickly.
+The 3 major concessions split 3600 spaces per year.
+15 non-concession companies each get 4 spaces per year (60 spaces total).
+The reality is that if you can not get on with a concession you need to be very lucky to get one of the other companies 4 spaces.
 Many people are not aware of the other great mountains to be climbed in the Pacific Northwest.
 While there are no other peaks over 14,000 in the State of Washington, there are dozens of peaks ranging from 8000' to 12,276' that offer physical climbing challenges equal to Mt.
 Rainier and generally greater than one of the Colorado 14'ners.
 What makes these lower peaks so special is that they generally have much lower trailheads, a steeper overall climb, and heavy glaciation, making them the ideal training ground for big mountains outside the US or in Alaska, or extraordinary outings in themselves.
 All of these peaks are much less crowded than Mt.
 Rainier.
 The following list should give you an idea of the possibilities.
 Feel free to call us at 509-548-5823 to discuss alternate climbs if you preferred Mt.
 Rainier date is unavailable.

 Mt.
 Adams Climb (12,276')